Deemed dispositions on death

 Tax issues for the surviving spouse later

-Title to the jointly owned property then belongs solely to the surviving spouse (after the death of the first-to-die joint owner).
+Aafter the death of the first-to-die joint owner, title to the property then belongs solely to the surviving spouse

-If the property was a PRE, the surviving owner must file Form 2019 if the use of the property changes (that is, it is no longer a principal residence).
+If the property was a principal residence, the surviving owner must file Form 2019 if the use of the property changes (that is, it is no longer a principal residence).

-Regardless of whether or not the property was a PRE, the surviving spouse must declare their disposition of the property (by sale, or via deemed disposition upon their death).
+Regardless of whether or not the property was a principal residence, the surviving spouse must declare their disposition of the property (by making it joint with somoene else, like a child, upon sale, or via deemed disposition upon their death).
 So, if a property is rolled over from the first-to-die to the surviving spouse, the surviving spouse must declare gains equal to the difference between the adjusted cost base for the entire property and the proceeds of disposition for the entire property.

 Any of these gains that are not shelted by the PRE are taxable as capital gains for the surviving spouse.

-If the property was a principal residence of the surviving spouse, then the surviving spouse can claim the PRE (for some or all years they held ownership, as the facts warrant) when they dispose of the property (by sale, or deemed disposition on death).
-Claiming the PRE shelters some or all of the gains on the house from income taxes.
+If the property was a principal residence of the surviving spouse, then the surviving spouse (or their estate) can claim the PRE (for some or all years they held ownership, as the facts warrant) when they dispose of the property.
+Claiming the PRE shelters some or all of the surviving spouse’s gains on the house from income taxes.

 Tax filings for jointly owned houses are very frequently mismanaged.
 Get help from an experienced professional to ensure that they are done correctly.